hsimho/MightyPPL/README.md

 Internally MightyPPL uses TA and DBM representations provided by [MoniTAal](https://github.com/DEIS-Tools/MoniTAal) and [PARDIBAAL](https://github.com/DEIS-Tools/PARDIBAAL).
-In particular, TAs are represented *semi-symbolically* where each transition is labelled with a Boolean formula over propositions (instead of a single letter).
+In particular, TAs are represented *semi-symbolically* and transitions are synchronised on Boolean formulae over propositions (instead of single letters).
-**Instead of involving two-way or other variants of TAs, the future and past modalities are handled uniformly by good old pure vanilla TAs, thanks to the innocuous fact that *timed regular languages are closed under reversal* (!).**
+**Without using two-way or other TA variants, future and past modalities are handled uniformly by good old pure vanilla TAs, thanks to the innocuous fact that *timed regular languages are closed under reversal* (!).**
 Overlapping obligations from MITL modalities with general intervals and Pnueli modalities are handled by a novel *sequentialisation* technique; see the [tech